-- 70. The Government submitted that the applicant's administrative detention had been permissible under Article 5 § 1 (a) of the Convention as "the lawful detention of a person after conviction by the competent court".
+64. The Government submitted that the applicant's administrative detention had been permissible under Article 5 § 1 (a) of the Convention as "the lawful detention of a person after conviction by the competent court".
 His case had been examined by the trial court, which was the sole competent authority to do so.
-The trial had been conducted in compliance with the guarantees of Article 5 § 3.
-As to the judicial supervision required by Article 5 § 4, this had been incorporated in the trial court's decision. - 71.
-The applicant submitted that his administrative detention was arbitrary in violation of Article 5 § 1.
-He further submitted that the manner in which the trial was conducted fell short of the requirements of Article 5 §§ 3 and 4. - 72.
-The Court observes that it has already examined a similar complaint under Article 5 § 1 and found that the administrative detention had been imposed on the applicant after a "conviction by a competent court" within the meaning of Article 5 § 1 (a) and in accordance with a procedure prescribed by law (see Galstyan, cited above, §§ 47-49).
+As to the judicial supervision required by Article 5 § 4, this had been incorporated in the trial court's decision.

+65. The applicant submitted that his administrative detention had been arbitrary, in violation of Article 5 § 1.
+He further submitted that he had been denied effective access to the appeal court to challenge his detention as required by Article 5 § 4.

+66. The Court observes that it has already examined a similar complaint under Article 5 § 1 and found that the administrative detention had been imposed on the applicant after a "conviction by a competent court" within the meaning of Article 5 § 1 (a) and in accordance with a procedure prescribed by law (see Galstyan, cited above, §§ 47-49).
 It sees no reasons to depart from that finding in the present case.
-The Court further reiterates that the guarantees of Article 5 § 3 apply only to detention imposed under Article 5 § 1 (c) (see Ječius v.
-Lithuania, no. 34578/97, § 75, ECHR 2000-IX).
-It follows that the guarantees of that provision are not applicable to the applicant's administrative detention, which, as already indicated above, was imposed under Article 5 § 1 (a).
-Lastly, the Court reiterates that, where a sentence of imprisonment is pronounced after a "conviction by a competent court" within the meaning of Article 5 § 1 (a), the supervision required by Article 5 § 4 is incorporated in that decision (see Galstyan, cited above, § 51).
-However, as already indicated above, no issue arises in the present case under Article 5 § 1 (a).
+Furthermore, the Court reiterates that, where a sentence of imprisonment is pronounced after a "conviction by a competent court" within the meaning of Article 5 § 1 (a), the supervision required by Article 5 § 4 is incorporated in that decision (see Galstyan, cited above, § 51).

-73. This part of the application is therefore manifestly ill-founded and must be rejected in accordance with Article 35 §§ 3 and 4 of the Convention.
+67. This part of the application is therefore manifestly ill-founded and must be rejected in accordance with Article 35 §§ 3 and 4 of the Convention.